-Tanzania is a beautiful country in East Africa with a long coastline as it borders the the Indian Ocean to the East.
-Tanzania also borders Uganda & Kenya to the north, Rwanda, Burundi & DRC to the west, Mozambique & Malawi to the south plus Malawi to the southwest.
+Tanzania is a beautiful country in East Africa with a long coastline bordering the the Indian Ocean to the East.
+It also borders Uganda & Kenya to the north, Rwanda, Burundi & DRC to the west, Mozambique & Malawi to the south plus Malawi to the southwest.

-Tanzania is among East Africa’s leading holiday destinations with many natural attractions ranging from wildlife species, beautiful landscapes and the unique culture of the people.
+The country is among East Africa’s leading holiday destinations with many natural attractions.
+These range from wildlife species, beautiful landscapes and the unique culture of the people.
 There are many less visited wildlife destinations in Tanzania with a lot of undiscovered wildlife species.

-Serengeti national park is the most famous of all destinations in Tanzania because of the wildlife there with natural wonders like the wildebeest migration.
-In Serengeti, there are large wildlife populations of animals like lions, elephants, hippos, antelopes often seen while on game drives and balloon safaris.
+Serengeti national park is the most famous of all destinations in Tanzania with wildlife wonders like the wildebeest migration.
+In Serengeti, there are large wildlife populations of lions, elephants, hippos, antelopes often seen on game drives and balloon safaris.

 Adjacent to the Serengeti Plains is the Ngorongoro crater another unique wonder and a home to various wildlife species.
 While here look out for rhinos, zebras, elephants, a number of birds most of which explored on game drives as well.

-Those seeking exclusive and intimate experiences can visit Selous game reserve in the southern part a home to large populations of wildlife.
-Selous game reserves is not as crowded as Serengeti and Ngorongoro and with its vast size, there are great chances for wildlife viewing.
+Those seeking intimate experiences can visit Selous game reserve in the southern part a home to large populations of wildlife.
+Selous game reserves is not crowded and with its vast size, there are great chances for wildlife viewing.

-The Indian Ocean itself is a great attraction as it forms beautiful white sand beaches where people relax while on beach holidays.
+The Indian Ocean itself is an attraction with white sand beaches where people relax while on beach holidays.
 There are various islands in the Ocean like Zanzibar that are leading honeymoon destinations worldwide.

-The country is also Africa’s major archeological site where a number of Primate (Hominid) fossils aging over 6 million years were discovered.
-Most of these remains were discovered near Lake Olduvai and one of the oldest ethnic groups still existing in Africa the Hadzabe still live in Tanzania around Lake Eyasi.
+Tanzania is Africa’s major archeological site where a number of Primate (Hominid) fossils aging over 6 million years were discovered.
+Most of these remains were discovered near Lake Olduvai.
+One of the oldest ethnic groups still existing in Africa the Hadzabe still live in Tanzania around Lake Eyasi.